johnsyweb/johnsyweb.github.io/_posts/2025-11-29-counterpoints-to-comparison-is-the-thief-of-joy.markdown

 ---
 layout: post
 category: personal
-title: Counterpoints to "Comparison is the Thief of Joy"
+title: Counterpoints to &ldquo;Comparison is the Thief of Joy&rdquo;
 date: 2025-11-29  3:29:56
 ---